 How much is a crane accident lawsuit worth?

 It is difficult to calculate the value of a lawsuit.
 An experienced crane accident attorney can review your case to determine the merits of your case and whether others might be at fault for your injuries.

 How can PCVA help if you have been injured in a crane accident?

 PCVA’s experienced attorneys can help you understand your options for pursuing compensation and damages from your employer, landowners, equipment manufacturers and others who may be responsible for your crane accident injury.
-If you would like to speak with a PCVA lawyer, complete our intake form or call us at (253) 948-3199 or (206) 536-2850.
+If you would like to speak with a PCVA lawyer, complete our online form or call us at (253) 948-3199 or (206) 536-2850.

 How much do you charge?